white-glider/evolution-mail-filter-clamav/README.md

 ## Prerequisites

 This filter was written in [BASH](https://www.gnu.org/software/bash/) and [AWK](https://www.gnu.org/software/gawk/), which should come pre-installed on most Linux distributions.
-It depends on ClamAV (`clamscan`) and [Gnome's libnotify](https://developer.gnome.org/libnotify/) (`notify-send`).
+It depends on ClamAV (`clamscan`) and [Gnome's libnotify](https://gnome.pages.gitlab.gnome.org/libnotify/) (`notify-send`).

+It was successfully tested on:
+1. [Ubuntu](https://ubuntu.com/desktop) 22.04.4 LTS (jammy) running Evolution 3.44.4, GNU BASH 5.1.16, MAWK 1.3.4, ClamAV 0.103.11  and libnotify 0.7.9.
-It was successfully tested on a [Fedora](https://getfedora.org/) 28 Workstation running Evolution 3.28.5, GNU BASH 4.4.23, GNU AWK 4.2.1, ClamAV 0.100.1 and libnotify 0.7.7.
+2. [Fedora](https://getfedora.org/) 28 Workstation running Evolution 3.28.5, GNU BASH 4.4.23, GNU AWK 4.2.1, ClamAV 0.100.1 and libnotify 0.7.7.

-* For other Linux distributions you might want to adjust the the path to the `dialog-warning-symbolic.svg` file inside the shell script, because it will likely be different.
-* Instructions on how to install ClamAV can be found [here](https://www.clamav.net/documents/installing-clamav).
+For other Linux distributions you might want to adjust the the path to the `dialog-warning-symbolic.svg` file inside the shell script, because it can be different.
+Instructions on how to install ClamAV can be found [here](https://docs.clamav.net/manual/Installing.html).

 ## Installing